Psykotikism/Mutant_Tanks/README.md

 			"God Duration"					"5.0"
 		}
 		// The Super Tank pulls in or pushes away survivors and any other nearby infected, and changes the survivors' gravity.
+		// "Ability Enabled" - Any nearby infected and survivors are pulled in or pushed away.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor's gravity changes.
+		// "Gravity Hit" - When a survivor is hit by a Tank's claw or rock, the survivor's gravity changes.
 		"Gravity Ability"
 		{
 			// Enable this ability.